Data-efficient Model Learning and Prediction for Contact-rich Manipulation Tasks: Experimental Results

 \subsection{The Contact Motion Experiment}

-The robot used in this experiment is the bimanual 7-DOF collaborative robot YuMi from ABB.
-It was mounted on a wooden platform ($X-Y$ plane) which also had a thick steel plate rigidly attached on its surface (Fig. \ref{fig:yumi_exp}).
+The experimental setup consisted of the bimanual 7-DOF robot YuMi mounted on a wooden platform ($X-Y$ plane), which also had a thick steel plate rigidly attached on its surface (Fig. \ref{fig:yumi_exp}).
 The robot interacts with the environment through a rigidly attached peg at the end-effector.
 A Cartesian space trajectory (0.06 m/s) was generated such that it caused: free motion along $Z$-axis, contact with the platform, sliding motion along $Y$-axis, contact and sliding motion along the edge of the steel plate ($X$-axis).
 Stable contacts were ensured by designing the reference trajectories beyond physical constraints and setting low gains for the joint space proportional-derivative (PD) controllers.
 A closed-loop inverse kinematics scheme was also employed.
 Gaussian noise ($\mathcal{N}(0,10^{-4})$) was added to the $X$ and $Y$ components of the reference trajectory as exploration noise.
+This experiment was carefully designed to feature the main elements of contact-rich motion: discontinuous change in velocity, sliding on different materials, and motion constrained by one or more surfaces.
 Note that our method can work with any policy.
-The engineered impedance controller is just for experimental purposes.
+The engineered impedance controller is only for experimental purposes.

 A trial consisted of 100 time steps sampled at 0.05 seconds interval.
 We also perturbed the base controller by altering the joint space proportional gains of all axes by $\pm2\%$, $\pm5\%$, and $\pm10\%$.
 The experiment generated two datasets: $\mathbb{D}_{15}=\{\mathbb{D}_{15}^{train}, \mathbb{D}_{15}^{test}\}$ and $\mathbb{D}_{40}=\{\mathbb{D}_{40}^{train}, \mathbb{D}_{40}^{test}\}$, where $\mathbb{D}_{15}^{train}$ contained 15 trials from the base policy and $\mathbb{D}_{40}^{train}$ had extra 5 trials each from all except the $-10\%$ case.
 The $-10\%$ case also had 5 trials and was designated as the test set $\mathbb{D}_{40}^{test}$ ($=\mathbb{D}_{15}^{test}$).
 By perturbing the controller (policy), we aim to closely emulate a typical MBRL iteration in which the dataset for model learning would be a mixture of trials from slightly different policies.
 Although the controller is a complex Cartesian space controller, we extracted the generated joint space reference trajectory and PD gains of the test case and formed a joint space equivalent to be used as the test policy for long-term prediction.